Jako/Glossary/docs/installation.md

 To build and install the package from source you could use [Git Package Management](https://github.com/TheBoxer/Git-Package-Management).
 The GitHub repository of Glossary contains a [config.json](https://github.com/Jako/Glossary/blob/master/_build/config.json) to build that package locally.
 Use this option, if you want to debug Glossary and/or contribute bugfixes and enhancements.

+Use this option, if you want to debug Crosslinks and/or contribute bugfixes and enhancements.
+If you want to run the unit tests, you have to rename the file `test/properties.sample.inc.php` to `test/properties.inc.php` and change the values in that file (if needed).